Wish-s/Matrix-Computation/README.md

  ```

 # Compute the second matrix: the relationship matrix
-In the property table, the UMT column has a total of five property values.

 **1 indicates Compact High-rise,2 Compact Low-rise, 3 Open Mid-rise, 4 Sparsely Built, and 5 Non-urban Area.**